 campus, to attend classes and/or to participate in University-sponsored activities shall not be

-Any student who feels he/she has not been accorded justice by the Academic Honor Board may appeal to
+Any student who feels he/she has not been accorded justice by the Academic Honor Board

 the Provost for review of the decision.
 If the Provost determines that there should be a review, he/she

 convenes a committee on Academic Integrity which is comprised of two senior tenured faculty

 members and an elected member of the Student Government Association.
 The Committee shall determine